kenyikubari/flight-emulator-project/README.md

 ## Testing

 Testing was conducted in stages:

 - Component-level testing of motors and displays
 - Integration testing between microcontrollers and computer
 - End-to-end validation using simulated flight data

-Due to embedded system constraints, testing was primarily manual and supported by custom test scripts.

 ## Limitations